 Today, the PCFC has been joined by other growers and has been recognized as an independent contributor to the Philippine Economy.
-In addition, the Philippine Cut Flower Corporation is the largest retailer and wholesaler of roses in the country and it specializes in growing popular Dutch and French variety flowers using state-of-the art greenhouse facilities in the cool climate of Tagaytay City, Philippines.
-(You can find what the PCFC does to protect the environment while farming on a commercial level here: Environmental Friendly Farm.)
+In addition, it is the largest retailer and wholesaler of roses in the country and it specializes in growing popular Dutch and French variety flowers using state-of-the art greenhouse facilities in the cool climate of Tagaytay City, Philippines.
+You can find what the PCFC does to protect the environment while farming on a commercial level here: Environmental Friendly Farm.

 This sidetrip became memorable for me not only because of what I stated earlier but because I had the privilege of using a DSLR (Nikon D50) courtesy of my officemate.
-Thank you, pal, for letting me play with your superb toy!
+Thank you, pal, for letting me play with your superb toy.

 Taking pictures of these beautiful flowers has never been this effortless.
-The difference is BIG as you can tell instantly from the pictures below which one is taken by a DSLR and which one is captured by a point-and-shoot.
+The difference is big as you can tell instantly from the pictures below which one is taken by a DSLR and which one is captured by a point-and-shoot.

 PS: Nikon D50 & GE X5

-- Fresh Cut (sweethomevirginia.wordpress.com)
+- Benefits of using Fresh Cut flowers (mike460.wordpress.com)

-- Fresh Cut Flowers (colormeplants.wordpress.com)
+- Fresh Cut Flowers (debbypittengerphotography.com)